 Bar Exam Application Filing Fee – $710.00

-Please refer to the “Instructions for Filing an Application” in your application account for additional policies regarding fees, method of payment, dishonored payments (declined/rejected/unpaid), exam filing deadlines and late filing penalty fees.
+Please refer to the “Application Instructions” in your application account for additional policies regarding fees, method of payment, dishonored payments (declined/rejected/unpaid), exam filing deadlines and late filing fees.

 If your application fee is declined, rejected or dishonored by your bank after you have submitted your application, your fee will be considered deficient and your application deemed not timely filed.
-If the fee is remedied after the first filing deadline but on or before the last filing deadline, a $200 late fee will be assessed.
-If the fee deficiency is not remedied by the date of the late filing deadline, your application will be denied.
+If the fee is resubmitted after the first filing deadline but on or before the last filing deadline, a $200 late fee will be assessed.
+If the fee is not resubmitted by the date of the late filing deadline, your application will be denied.